wgmyers/coblife/README.md

 * No generation counter
 * No editor
 * No way to restart without rerunning the whole thing
-* No way to fit artibrary terminals
+* No way to fit arbitrary terminals
 * Random seed is not set properly

 ## Resources